11 Easy Eco-Friendly Bathroom Switches That Will Save The Planet And Save You Money

 The initial investment for a menstrual cup, period underwear and/or reusable menstrual cloth pads can be high, but you will definitely save in the long run.

 And personally, I find my period undies and menstrual cup so much more comfortable than I ever found pads and tampons.
 Speak to any women who uses reusable menstrual products for their period and they will gush about them with pure love and adoration.

 Read our Zero Waste Menstruation: Non-Trashy Menstrual Products for a Waste Free Period blog post for the answers to any questions you may have about these products and some recommendations and our How To Clean and Store Your Menstrual Cup Correctly blog post for some good info on menstrual cup care.

 Again, an up-front investment but a good investment in the long run - buy a steel safety razor to replace your plastic disposable razors.
 These sultry steel follicle slicers last practically forever, if not forever, saving so much plastic waste and saving you so much money!

 You just need to buy blades, which can be recycled in blade banks and don't cost much.

 Some of my friends in my home country of South Africa have invested in Bundubeard safety razors and they keep on telling me that they don’t know why they didn’t do it sooner.
 From R149 for a lifetime of shaving, they're a steal (get it?).
-For those in Australia, Flora & Fauna has a large range of Parker safety razors.
+For those in US/Canada, Life Without Plastic has some adjustable and non-adjustable safety razors and for those in Australia, Flora & Fauna has a large range of Parker safety razors.

 Another way to save on razors is to get laser hair removal or just stop shaving, which is the route I’ve chosen since my ginger hairs are barely visible and I don’t see why I should buckle to society’s pressure to shave.